Sex work: Emotional labor

 Sex workers engage in emotional labor for many different reasons.
 First, sex workers often engage in emotional labor to construct performances of gender and sexuality.
 These performances frequently reflect the desires of a clientele which is mostly composed of heterosexual men.
 In the majority of cases, clients value women who they perceive as normatively feminine.
 For women sex workers, achieving this perception necessitates a performance of gender and sexuality that involves deference to clients and affirmation of their masculinity, as well as physical embodiment of traditional femininity.
 The emotional labor involved in sex work may be of a greater significance when race differences are involved.
-For instance Mistress Velvet, a black, femme dominatrix, advertises herself using her most fetishized attributes.
+For instance, Mistress Velvet, a black, femme dominatrix, advertises herself using her most fetishized attributes.
 She makes her clients, who are mostly white heterosexual men, read Black feminist theory before their sessions.
 This allows the clients to see why their participation, as white heterosexual men, contributes to the fetishization of black women.

 Both within sex work and in other types of work, emotional labor is gendered in that women are expected to use it to construct performances of normative femininity, whereas men are expected to use it to construct performances of normative masculinity.
-In both cases, these expectations are often met because this labor is necessary to maximizing monetary gain and potentially to job retention.
-Indeed, emotional labor is often used as a means to maximize income.
-It fosters a better experience for the client and protects the worker thus enabling the worker to make the most profit.
+In both cases, these expectations are often met because this labor is necessary to maximize monetary gain and potentially to job retention.
+Indeed, emotional labor is often used to maximize income.
+It fosters a better experience for the client and protects the worker, enabling the worker to maximize profit.

 In addition, sex workers often engage in emotional labor as a self-protection strategy, distancing themselves from the sometimes emotionally volatile work.
 Finally, clients often value perceived authenticity in their transactions with sex workers; thus, sex workers may attempt to foster a sense of authentic intimacy.
+Some scholars note that expectations surrounding emotional labor can also intersect with broader social, cultural, and institutional contexts that shape how sex workers' labor is understood.